lmfit/lmfit-py/doc/installation.rst

 Prerequisites
 ~~~~~~~~~~~~~~~

-The lmfit package requires Python, Numpy, and Scipy.
+The lmfit package requires `Python`_, `NumPy`_, and `SciPy`_.

-Lmfit works with Python 2.7, 3.3, 3.4, 3.5, and 3.6.
+Lmfit works with Python versions 2.7, 3.3, 3.4, 3.5, and 3.6.
 Support for Python 2.6
 ended with lmfit version 0.9.4.
 Scipy version 0.15 or higher is required,
 with 0.17 or higher recommended to be able to use the latest optimization
-features from scipy.
-Numpy version 1.5 or higher is required.
+features.
+NumPy version 1.5 or higher is required.

 In order to run the test suite, either the `nose`_ or `pytest`_ package is
 required.
 Some functionality of lmfit requires the `emcee`_ package, some
 functionality will make use of the `pandas`_, `Jupyter`_ or `matplotlib`_
-packages if these are available.
+packages if available.
 We highly recommend each of these
 packages.